je-yun/g-impact.github.io/team/rhea-gaur.md

 ## Research Interests

-My research focuses on extreme events like cyclones, cyclones, floods, and more.
+My research focuses on extreme events like cyclones, droughts, floods, and more.
 I am interested in using statistical methods to understand the change in frequency and intensity of extreme events in a warming world.
-Furthermore, I want to explore the interconnected nature between these disasters and the impact they could have on life on Earth.
+Furthermore, I want to explore the interconnected nature between these disasters and the impacts they could have on life on Earth.

 ## Selected Publications